lightsofapollo/traverse-directory/README.md

-clone-directory
+traverse-directory
 ===============

-Clone directory with various options on how to copy/symlink files and directories.
+Clone directories with various options on how to copy/symlink files and directories.